OSH Answers Fact Sheets

 Easy-to-read, question-and-answer fact sheets covering a wide range of workplace health and safety topics, from hazards to diseases to ergonomics to workplace promotion.
 MORE ABOUT >

 Lasers and electrocautery are used for surgery to vaporize, coagulate, and cut tissue.
 The vapours, smoke, and particulate debris produced during these surgical procedures are called laser plumes.

 Laser plume may contain carcinogens, mutagens, irritants, and fine dusts.
-Plumes may also contain bioaerosols, viruses and cancer cells, blood fragments, and bacteria spores depending on the type of the procedure.
-They also contain carbon monoxide, polyaromatic hydrocarbons, and various toxic gases.
+Plumes may also contain bioaerosols, viruses, blood fragments, and bacteria depending on the type of the procedure.
+They also contain carbon monoxide, polyaromatic hydrocarbons, and various toxic gases and vapours.
 Plumes may contain chemicals such as formaldehyde, hydrogen cyanide, acrolein, and benzene.

-Health symptoms resulting from laser plume exposure include eye, nose, and throat irritation, nausea, vomiting, nasal congestion, chest tightness, abdominal cramping, general flu-like symptoms, and fatigue.
-These are short-term health effects usually lasting 24 to 48 hours.
-At present there is no knowledge of potential chronic health effects from long-term exposure to laser plume.
+Health symptoms resulting from laser plume exposure include eye, nose, and throat irritation.
+At present there is no further evidence of other short-term or potential long-term (chronic) health effects from long-term exposure to laser plume.
+Researchers state that more studies are required.
 However, carcinogens, mutagens and irritants have been found in laser plumes.

 Contaminants generated by lasers and electrosurgical units can be controlled by:

 - Safe work practices.